whitelunarium/Aneesh_2026/_posts/Foundation/C-github_pages/2025-06-12-github_pages-web-dev.md

 toc: False
 layout: tailwindPost
 infoGraph: webdev_infograph
-title: Website Developemnt
+title: Website Development Foundations
-description: ill come back to this
+description: This guide introduces the foundational steps in web development—from setting up your About Me site to documenting your tools and workflow.
+You'll learn how to publish with GitHub Pages and create a central homepage to organize your developer journey.
 categories: ['webdev']
 permalink: /web-dev
 breadcrumb: True
+type: ccc
+sticky_rank: 1
 ---